Haym Salomon: Freemasonry

 Like Washington and many prominent men associated with the American revolution, Salomon was a Freemason.
 He received his first two degrees in Philadelphia's Lodge No. 2, Ancient York Rite in 1764.
-After the war, his Master Mason degree was conferred in 1784 (possibly in Maryland Lodge, No. 27), the year before his death.
+After the war, Salomon's Master Mason degree was conferred in 1784 (possibly in Maryland Lodge, No. 27), the year before his death.

 Death

-The financier died suddenly and in poverty on January 6, 1785, in Philadelphia.
+Salomon died suddenly and in poverty on January 6, 1785, in Philadelphia.
 Due to the failure of governments and private lenders to repay the debt incurred by the war, his family was left penniless at his death at age 44.
 The hundreds of thousands of dollars of Continental debt Salomon bought with his own fortune were worth only about 10 cents on the dollar when he died.

-His obituary in the Independent Gazetteer read, "Thursday, last, expired, after a lingering illness, Mr. Haym Salomon, an eminent broker of this city, was a native of Poland, and of the Hebrew nation.
+Salomon's obituary in the Independent Gazetteer read, "Thursday, last, expired, after a lingering illness, Mr. Haym Salomon, an eminent broker of this city, was a native of Poland, and of the Hebrew nation.
 He was remarkable for his skill and integrity in his profession, and for his generous and humane deportment.
 His remains were yesterday deposited in the burial ground of the synagogue of this city."